greencloudcomputing/docs/docs/guide/errors.md

 </cliWindow>

-You can find your api key in the account section of the Green Cloud dashboard [here](https://app.greencloudcomputing.io)
+You can find your api key in the account section of the GreenCloud dashboard [here](https://app.greencloudcomputing.io)

 ***
 ### NO_RUNNER